When you’re searching for things to do in Shoreditch, the number one suggestion is generally to check out the street art.

 Go For Cocktails in an Old Police Station

 Yep, TT Liquor’s setting is already pretty distinctive.
-But just to make sure they really stand out, they also have regular tasting nights; a retro-styled cinema screening films with themed cocktails; and a workshop space for (extremely boozy) molecular cocktail masterclasses.
+But just to make sure they really stand out, they also have regular programme of things to do like tasting nights; a retro-styled cinema screening films with themed cocktails; and a workshop space for (extremely boozy) molecular cocktail masterclasses.